hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ## Advanced Terraform

-The `aws-standard` terraform module can be as a true terraform module to enable some additional features for configure the cluster.
+The `aws-standard` terraform module can be used as a true terraform module to enable some additional features to configure the cluster.

 ### Additional IAM Role policies